Daquiver1/Frontend-Grading-Assignment/client/README.md

 ## Project Overview

 This project is a front-end web application for a Student Grade Reporting System.
 It simulates a real-world application where students can view, report, and manage their academic grades.
 This system addresses the issue of missing or unrecorded grades in a student's profile.
+Students can submit complaints only a number of times in a semester

 ## Application Structure